 Archaeological digs have unearthed numerous ‘weight stones’ close to the city walls, the location of ancient markets.
 These inscribed balls were used to denote the value of objects such as sacks of grain.

 Archaeological evidence also shows how fish was part of the Biblical diet.
-Fish bones have been discovered in landlocked sites which mean they would have been traded.
-Another indication of this is the fact that they are always found headless; indicating they were caught and processed at source (perhaps the Nile) and then traded locally.
+Fish bones have been discovered in landlocked sites which means they would have been traded.
+Another indication of this is the fact that they are always found headless; indicating they were caught and processed at the source (perhaps the Nile) and then traded locally.

 Borowski also points out that bread, cakes and possibly pancakes were included in the daily diet.

-Although meat was eaten it was commonly boiled as opposed to roasted.
+Although the meat was eaten it was commonly boiled as opposed to roasted.
 Beer is also found in ancient texts, indicating another use of the local hops.

 Interestingly, the only eating utensil used was the knife and even that was rare.

-The conference had a number of key note speeches and presented interesting findings.
+The conference had a number of keynote speeches and presented interesting findings.
 It is held on an annual basis and ensures that the archaeological community is kept up to date with activity, research and findings.

 Filming in Israel